danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

 Introduction
 ============

-grogupy is a package that contains a variety of modules to calculate and visualize magnetic interaction parameters.
+grogu is a package that contains a variety of modules to calculate and visualize magnetic interaction parameters.
 One of the main features is the ability to calculate the magnetic anisotropy as well.